CDEguia/FileCleanUp/README.md

 # FileCleanUp
-Clean up one text file and copy it into another text file
+Clean up one text file and copy it into another text file.
+Removing any comments, and separating variables, keywords, symboles, and numbers.

-takes a line that looks like this:
+Ex.
+Takes a line that looks like this:

 `t=      num1   +  num2;//compute num1+num2`